 - 1) Residents are instructed not to bring L.P.G cylinders into block.
 This information is contained within the tenants' handbook. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a flat or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE, or dangerous material in the property.
-This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners.
-However, see action 7/13. - 4) Most store/service cupboards are kept locked, these doors were in good condition at the time of the assessment. - 5) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.
+This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners. - 4) Most store/service cupboards are kept locked, these doors were in good condition at the time of the assessment. - 5) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.

-SectionAdditional Control Measures.19Fire Risk Assessment - Action Plan
+Additional Control Measures.
+Section Fire Risk Assessment - Action Plan